bahmutov/conventional-commit-message/README.md

 * validate a given message if it fits the above simple format
 * guide the user with questions in order to form well formatted message

-This was copied from [validate-commit-msg](https://www.npmjs.com/package/validate-commit-msg) and cleaned up slightly to be both a wizard and a validator.
+The validation was copied from [validate-commit-msg](https://www.npmjs.com/package/validate-commit-msg), and the wizard is used from [cz-conventional-changelog](https://github.com/commitizen/cz-conventional-changelog).

 ## Install and use